 Dispute Resolution Services

 Page: 1

 Residential Tenancy Branch

 Office of Housing and Construction Standards

 DECISION

 Dispute Codes OPR, MNR, MDSD & FF

 Introduction

-A hearing was conducted by conference call in the presence of a representative of the applicant and in the absence of the respondent although duly served.
+A hearing was conducted by conference call in the presence of the applicant and in the absence of the respondents although duly served.
 On the basis of the solemnly affirmed evidence presented at that hearing, a decision has been reached.
 All of the evidence was carefully considered.

-I find that the 10 day Notice to End Tenancy was sufficiently served on the Tenants by posting on September 2, 2014.
-Further I find that the Application for Dispute Resolution/Notice of Hearing was sufficiently served on the Tenants by mailing, by registered mail to where the tenants reside on September 16, 2014.
+I find that the 10 day Notice to End Tenancy was sufficiently served on the tenants by posting on December 5, 2014.
+Further I find that the Application for Dispute Resolution/Notice of Hearing was personally served on the tenants on December 20, 2014.
 With respect to each of the applicant's claims I find as follows:

 Issue(s) to be Decided

 The issues to be decided are as follows:

 - a.
 Whether the landlord is entitled to an Order for Possession? - b.
 Whether the landlord is entitled to A Monetary Order and if so how much? - c.
 Whether the landlord is entitled to retain all or a portion of the security deposit/pet deposit? - d.
 Whether the landlord is entitled to recover the cost of the filing fee?
-Background and Evidence The parties entered into a one year fixed term written tenancy agreement that provided that the tenancy would start on October 20, 2014, end on October 31, 2014 and become month to month after that.
-The rent is \$1450 per month payable on the first day of each month.
-The tenants paid a security deposit of \$725 at the start of the tenancy.
-The tenant(s) failed to pay the rent for the months of September (\$500 is owed including a \$25 late fee), October (\$1475 is owed including a \$25 late fee) and November (\$750 is owed including a \$25 late fee for the period November 1, 2014 to November 15, 2014) and the sum of \$2725 remains owing.
-The tenant(s) have remained in the rental unit.
-Analysis Analysis - Order of Possession:
+Background and Evidence The parties entered into a written tenancy agreement that provided that the tenancy would start on June 1, 2012, end on May 31, 2013 and become month to month after that.
+The rent is \$1200 per month payable on the first day of each month.
+The tenants paid a security deposit of \$600 and pet damage deposit of \$600 for a total of \$1200 at the start of the tenancy.
+The tenant(s) failed to pay the rent for the December and January and the sum of \$2400.
+In addition the tenants owe a strata fine of \$200.
+The tenant(s) continue to live in the rental unit.
+Analysis - Order of Possession: